Ex-Bosnian Serb general indicted for aiding genocide

 “The accused ... is charged with committing a criminal act of aiding in genocide,” the prosecutor said.

+Bosnian Serb leader Milorad Dodik, the Serb member of Bosnia's multi-ethnic presidency, claimed the indictment showed bias against Serbs.

-After the slaughter, Bosnian Serbs buried their victims in mass graves around the town.
+After the slaughter in Srebrenica, Bosnian Serbs buried their victims in mass graves around the town.
 Experts are still unearthing those remains.

 Several top Serb officials and military commanders have been sentenced to lengthy prison terms for the Srebrenica massacre by a U.N. war crimes tribunal in the Netherlands.